-The recent warm weather in England has inspired many to take up outdoor swimming – perhaps for the first time – but our love for lidos has been around for centuries.
+Warm weather in England has inspired many to take up outdoor swimming, but our love for lidos has been around for centuries.

 All recreational swimming originally started outdoors – in rivers, lakes, ponds and canals and from the late 17th-century purpose-built establishments were offered for hygiene, relaxation and medicinal purposes.